petercim/Arrower/README.md

  - python ArrowerSVG.py GenBank_Filename flags > output_file.svg

-File can be then further edited in Adobe Illustrator.
+The output_file.svg file can then be edited in Adobe Illustrator if needed.